lmcrean/Hoverboard/README.md

 Hamburger appears below 600px.
 Link highlights & animates upon hover.
 (CSS)

 #### Footer
+**To reinforce branding and consistent design **

 ### Home Page

 #### Landing video with slogan.
+**To create Intrigue and excitement, summarises the experience of the brand

-Video collage of children using computers, classroom settings, children doing homework, children being happy on comptuer, parent's using computer.
-(Capcut, Opensource video)
+Video collage of children using computers, classroom settings, children doing homework, children being happy on computer, parent's using computer.
+(Capcut, Opensource video) *Background video is always fixed to width of screen.

 Slogan "Let's supercharge our Learning".
 Large and overlapping.
-(HTML,CSS)
+(HTML,CSS) *Text adjusts by % of screen with vh.

 #### Introduction of Platform.
+**Summarise the platform's function and mission.
+Provide eye-catching visuals

-Heading: "Hoverboard is an all-in-one platform for forward-thinking schools transitioning to the digital revolution."
+Heading: "Hoverboard is an all-in-one platform for virtual classrooms.
+Join us on our mission to help schools transition into the digital revolution." *Text adjusts by % of screen with vh.

 Paragraph: More than ever, schools are in need to function efficiently and effectively to meet the needs of our students.
-That's why we've created Hoverboard.
+That's why we've created Hoverboard. *Text adjusts by % of screen with vh, snaps to different position when larger than mobile.

-Images with arrows to flick through.
-Hover with arrow.
+Graphic showing beginning of an online lesson.
+It is designed on Canva as a mock-up with different features, showing student's connected, upload classwork, create doc icon. *Text adjusts by % of screen with vh.

 #### Introduction of Features.
+**Client wants to see what the platform can do, direct's client to the Feature page *Divide Heading-Image-Caption into 3 columns when above mobile height

-Heading: "Collaborate, Communicate, Celebrate".
+Heading: "Collaborate, Communicate, Celebrate". *Text adjusts by % of screen with vh.

 Images: Artwork being shared online, Learning Objectives set in classwork, pupil of the week.

 Caption: Each has a caption summarising in one sentence what Hoverboard can do.

 Link: Click here to find out more about our features.

 #### 6 Testimonials from different schools.
+**Client needs trust built on the platform's brand.
-Include teacher's picture, Each testimonial has a Staff picture, testimonial message
+Include teacher's picture, Each testimonial has a Staff picture, testimonial message.
+They are animated with a ticker effect.

+*Features adjusts by % height of screen.
+Images are resized.

 ### Hoverboard features
-This page introduces the client to Hoverboard's features.
+**This page introduces the client to Hoverboard's features.
+Each feature should have a tone of be exciting, modern and effective.**

 It is divided into 3 features each seperated by a different colour.

-Hovering over the image offers a specific caption for what is happening.
-Students at X school promote their news website.
+Hovering over the image offers a specific caption for what is happening. e.g. Students at X school promote their news website.
 A student uploads their homework.

+*Divide Heading-Image-Caption into 3 columns when above mobile height

-Heading: Celebrate outcomes with highlighted work, news pages, merits.
+Heading: Celebrate outcomes with highlighted work, news pages and merits.

 Heading: Communicate with parents and students about their progress, with customised feedback.

 Heading: Collaborate with live-lessons, allowing students to share their work instantly.

 #### Book a free trial today.
-Form request with phone number.
+**Allows Client to book the trial, it should be simple, easy to read and use Form request with phone number.
 School.

-### Structure, Skeleton and Surface
+Email address.
+How did you hear about us.

+## Design Choices
+Colour palette is orange.

+Font Choices are.

 ## Testing

 ### Fixed bugs
 Documented here LINK